-If the change in appetite is sudden or unexpected, it’s super important that you book a trip to the vets right away.
+If the change in appetite is sudden or unexpected, it’s super important that you book a trip to the vet right away.
 In fact, if there are any doubts when it comes to Fido, talk to the professionals.

-While a change in diet could be something to do with Fido’s mental wellbeing, or just something temporary, it could also be a serious health issue that may need treatment.
+While a change in diet could be something to do with Fido’s mental well-being, or just something temporary, it could also be a serious health issue that may need treatment.
 It’s better to be on the safe side, and a vet can give you effective advice that is tailored to your dog and its symptoms.

 You may also read: Anxiety in Dogs: Symptoms, Signs and Treatments